-This year's conference will feature four presentations by Webster's student philosophers.
+This year's conference will feature five presentations by Webster's student philosophers.